apioo/psx/doc/concept/data.rst

         }
     }

-If you would request this method with an normal browser PSX would try to display the data as HTML (since most browsers send an Accept header with text/html).
+If you would request this method with a normal browser PSX would try to display the data as HTML (since most browsers send an Accept header with text/html).
 Therefor it would use the html writer which assigns the data to the template.
 In your template you can then build the html representation of the feed.
 If we